Rootstock Logo

 Changing one’s diet, especially for children, can be difficult, but if you take one suggestion at a time, I assure you it will become easier over time as these new foods become part of your family’s routine.
 Using these ideas listed above, your kids will come to appreciate new, healthy foods, and the extra effort will be worth it when you know you are nourishing your children well.

-Originally from Kansas City, Missouri, Laura Poe Mathes, R.D., moved all over the U.S. before finally figuring out that she is a country girl at heart, settling down on her homestead in the Driftless Region of southwest Wisconsin with her husband.
-Laura is a private practice dietitian, focusing on individualized healing and adding in traditional, whole foods.
-She is also a functional movement coach and a blogger, writer and speaker on health and traditional cooking techniques, such as fermentation and cooking with organ meats.
-She loves to spend time with her family and be out in nature as much as possible, especially canoeing, foraging and hiking.
-Learn more about her work at Viroqua Nutrition Counseling and on her recipe blog, Brine and Broth.
+Originally from Kansas City, Missouri, Laura Poe Mathes, R.D., moved all over the U.S. before figuring out that she is a country girl at heart, settling down in the Driftless Region of southwest Wisconsin with her husband.
+She is a private practice dietitian, functional movement coach, writer and speaker on health and traditional cooking techniques, such as fermentation and cooking with organ meats.
+She loves to spend time with her family and be in nature.
+Learn more about her at Viroqua Nutrition Counseling and on her recipe blog, Brine and Broth.

 Related Articles